 Bus windows will be opened whenever possible to increase air circulation inside the bus (weather permitting).
 Students should dress according to the outdoor conditions to ensure a comfortable bus ride.
 Parents should remind children that it is unsafe to place a hand or any body part out of the window, and that throwing any items out an open window may result in loss of transportation privileges.

-Bus drivers will be provided with personal protective equipment (PPE) including disposable masks, and gloves.
+Bus drivers will be provided with personal protective equipment (PPE) including non-fit tested N95 masks and gloves.
 Drivers will also be provided with reusable face shields to be used as long as doing so does not impact visibility (e.g. during loading/unloading in school zones or while assisting a student).

-All bus drivers will be required to self-screen daily prior to coming to work.
-Any individual experiencing new or worsening cough, fever, or shortness of breath will be asked not to report to work and will follow all recommended public health protocols prior to their return.
+All bus drivers will be required to self-screen daily prior to coming to work and will follow all required public health protocols prior to their return.
+The Ontario government will be providing two rapid tests for every student and staff member for use should staff or students become symptomatic/develop symptoms of illness.

 Physical distance between family groups including students and parents should be maintained while waiting at bus stops.
 A distance of 2m between families is suggested.